manishkumar03/cuda-snippets/CudaConvolutionForward/README.md

 # Simple Convolutional Forward Pass in CUDA C++

-This repository contains a basic implementation of a convolutional neural network's forward pass in C++.
+This folder contains a basic implementation of a convolutional neural network's forward pass in C++.
 It includes a naive CUDA kernel for GPU acceleration and a corresponding CPU implementation for verification and performance comparison.

 ## 🔍 Overview